danieler15/restdock-node/README.md

 restdock-node
 ==============

 RestDock is a utility that provides automatic documentation generation and hosting for REST APIs. restdock-node is the command line utility provided to generate documentation and host it on the RestDock servers.
+See a information about hosted APIs here: [http://restdock.herokuapp.com/](http://restdock.herokuapp.com/)

 ## Installation